-This device has a capless USB port.
-If your device gets exposed to water, ensure the USB port is completely dry before inserting a USB cable.
+If your device gets exposed to water, ensure that the USB port is completely dry before inserting a USB cable.

-To set the USB connection mode to transfer files
+To set Use USB for to File transfer

-- Make sure that your device is connected to a computer via a USB Type-C cable.
+- Make sure that your device is connected to a computer using a USB cable.

-- Try using another USB port on your computer, and make sure the device is connected directly to that USB port.
-Do not use a USB hub or USB extension cable.
+- Try using another USB port on your computer and make sure that the device is connected directly to that USB port.
+Do not use a USB hub or a USB extension cable.

-- Try using a different USB cable to make sure the cable isn’t damaged.
+- Try using a different USB cable to make sure that the cable isn't damaged.

 - Disconnect your device from the computer and clear the data in the Media Storage system app on your device.
 Restart your device and connect it to the computer.

 No pictures, music or other media content will be erased from your device when you clear the application data.
 However, the procedure may result in the loss of related files, such as playlists and music information.